UW Logo

-Industry Productivity and Competitiveness
+Industry, Productivity and Competitiveness Initiatives

-Competitiveness is the key to economic prosperity.
-People, their skills, knowledge and productivity are competitiveness drivers.
-Globalization trends, technological advances and the ensuing structural change profoundly impact the nature of the regional economy.
+Globalization trends, technological advances, and the ensuing structural change profoundly impact the nature of the regional economy.

 Measuring Competitiveness with Meaningful Indicators

 Productivity standards measure the vitality of the region.
 Competitiveness indicators compare economic performance across states and industries to identify the region’s progress in meeting the challenges of the knowledge economy.
-Such indicators also inform policy analysis by providing a framework for leveraging the strengths and addressing the soft spots of the regional economy.

 Competitiveness Indicators and Industry Studies fall into three major categories.